 In the summer, it’s best to wash your car out of direct sunlight and avoid washing your car in the hottest part of the day.
 Begin by hosing off areas that are particularly dirty with dirt, bugs, or other grime.
 Using a soft cloth or sponge, wash the car.
 Rinse thoroughly to ensure no residue from cleansers remain.

-For the ultimate in car paint protection, have the exterior of your vehicle waxed often.
-Wax helps to form a protective barrier around the exterior of your car protecting the paint from damage from the sun and prevents water spots from forming and leaving behind dirt and other contaminants.
+For the ultimate in-car paint protection, have the exterior of your vehicle waxed often.
+Wax helps to form a protective barrier around the exterior of your car protecting the paint from damage from the sun and preventing water spots from forming and leaving behind dirt and other contaminants.

 For the best protection, your car should be waxed every three months.
 Wax can be applied at home or by professionals at your favorite car wash center.